gordyay/food-nutrition-module/README.md

     * Use [the dataset](https://drive.google.com/file/d/1hzmxNBrY7-9mv5EpqAvhVUiJahfrcYUN/view?usp=sharing) from Epicurious collected by HugoDarwood.
     * Filter the columns: the less non-ingredient columns in your dataset the better.
-You will predict the rating or rating category using only the in- gredients and nothing else.
+You will predict the rating or rating category using only the ingredients and nothing else.
   * Regression
     * Try different algorithms and their hyperparameters for rating prediction.